JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/extra list of helpful resources.md

 10. [Quantum Boltzman Machine](https://arxiv.org/abs/1601.02036) (Concerns the transverse Hamiltonian, in the regime of Deep Learning)

-11. [Quantum Reinforcement Learning] (https://arxiv.org/abs/1612.05695)(Concerns the transverse Hamiltonian, in the regime of Deep Reinforcement Learning)
+11. [Quantum Reinforcement Learning](https://arxiv.org/abs/1612.05695)(Concerns the transverse Hamiltonian, in the regime of Deep Reinforcement Learning)